cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

 {{% attestation-letter %}}

-You cannot customize an Attestation Letter. {{% learn-more-reports %}}
+You can't customize an Attestation Letter. {{% learn-more-reports %}}

 ## Attestation Report